How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Nets look to pull off a road win at the Thunder on Sunday at 7:00 PM ET.
+The Hawks hit the road the Magic on Sunday at 6:00 PM ET.

 How to Watch